planetWayne/homebridge-sonos-starter/README.md

 # homebridge-sonos-starter-track
 [Homebridge](https://github.com/nfarina/homebridge) Accessory to start presets via [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api).

+## Version 10.0.16 Update
+In an attempt to make things easier, you can now configure this within the Homebridge UI without the need to dive directly into the JSON file.

 ## Version 10.0.15 Update
 Now adds an optional extra field to turn off individual zones / players when the Sonos is turned off.
 Now instead of a ‘pause all’ which stops all players, you can now name, as part of the setup, which players / zones you wish to turn off.
 NOTE: I can’t at this point confirm if this works fully - please test and feedback!
 (I need another player or two ;-))